 Chris has for many years had a truly international and domestic practice which includes experience in the UK, US, Western and Eastern Europe, Canada, Asia Pacific, Middle East, Africa and South America.
 He has broad banking and financial services practice, with an extensive background in representing financial institutions across all business lines.
 His experience covers a range of other sectors and industries, including energy, retail, life sciences, insurance, sports and fintech.
 Chris frequently works on compliance and regulatory issues including remediation and compliance programmes in areas including corruption, whistleblowing, financial crime, economic sanctions, crisis response, and fraud.

 Clients praise his “commercial awareness, technical knowledge and ability to tackle prospective problems before they arise,” his “reliable, sensible balanced advice,” and his “ability to dive into the detail and excellent communications skills.”
 Chris is described as “refreshingly personable and knowledgeable” while impressing with his “incisive analytical mind and rate of turnaround.”

 Represented clients in a wide range of matters involving the Financial Conduct Authority (FCA) including pre and post enforcement work, Section 166 appointments, redress schemes and the production of independent reports for consideration of the FCA (and the Bank of England), including in connection with matters involving other UK agencies and US, EU and other international agencies.

-Conducted multijurisdictional corporate investigations and managing government investigations involving a wide range of issues, such as foreign corrupt practices, bribery, export control and sanctions violations, payments to third parties and supply chain fraud, money laundering, whistleblowing, improper trading, and accountancy issues.
+Conducted multijurisdictional corporate investigations and management of government investigations involving a wide range of issues, such as foreign corrupt practices, bribery, export control and sanctions violations, payments to third parties and supply chain fraud, money laundering, whistleblowing, improper trading, product recall, and accountancy issues.

-Handled litigation in the Commercial Court, Chancery Division and Queens Bench Division, for UK and international clients over many years.
+Handled litigation in the Commercial Court, Financial List, Chancery Division and Queens Bench Division for UK and international clients over many years, as well as representing clients in disputes in courts and before tribunals in many countries around the world.

 Represented clients in group actions in the UK in a range of areas, including financial services, tax, and competition, as well as class actions and collective actions in the US and many European and other jurisdictions.